EPCCed/tesseract-docs/user-guide/batch.rst

 the job as soon as possible.
 Once a job starts, you can find the chosen walltime using the ``qstat -f <jobid>`` command.

+For example, suppose your typical job requires 48 hours of wall time.
+If there are fewer than 48 hours available in an upcoming slot then the job cannot run.
+However, if you know that your job can do enough useful work running for 24h days or longer, you can submit it in the following way:

+  qsub -l min_walltime=24:00:00,max_walltime=48:00:00 job_script

+When PBS attempts to run your job, it will initially look for a time slot of 48 hours.
+When no such time slot is found, it will look for shorter and shorter time slots, down to the minimum wall time of 24 hours and, if it finds an acceptable time slot, the job will start.

 Running MPI parallel jobs
 -------------------------